holtskinner/OODesignFinalProject/ProjectSpecification.md

 - [ ] Errors and exception handling

-- [ ] Lambda expressions, closures, or functions as types 🤓

 - [ ] Implementation of listeners and event handlers

 - [ ] Singleton 🤓